Prashin006/Prashin006/README.md

 # 💫 About Me:
+Since mastering JavaScript and the JavaScript DOM, I have been passionate about web development, culminating in my first project—a Tacos Selling Shop.
+Now, the robust Python ecosystem and its versatile features have inspired me to transition away from the JavaScript ecosystem, embracing Python's potential for future projects.<br>I am actively seeking a role in Backend Development or Data Science, focusing on relational databases and Python programming.
+My goal is to join a dynamic startup with a close-knit team where I can immediately contribute and drive impactful results.
+If you're hiring, I'd love to connect and discuss potential opportunities!
 🔭 I’m currently working on Backend Development, Data Science, and Machine Learning<br>👯 I’m looking to collaborate on Data-Driven applications <br>⚡ Fun fact I love playing cricket.
 I am also an avid nature lover. <br>📃You can find my Resume [here](https://drive.google.com/file/d/1ojbSmo5XRs35ab7nmt9qMwYUj17WMVHo/view?usp=sharing)<br>🎓 Final year Computer Science and Engineering (Data Science) student at Dwarkadas J. Sanghvi College of Engineering